The top ten winners this year in alphabetical order.

 It’s good to know that Emeril’s is still putting out distinguished food.
 With his notoriety this could have easily become a tourist destination..
 They insist on the finest ingredients, employees who regard their job as a career and an amazing wine selection.

-Tucked away in a quiet Uptown neighborhood, Gautreau’s remains one of New Orleans premier restaurants for more than a decade.
+Tucked away in a quiet Uptown neighborhood, Gautreau’s remains one of NOLA premier restaurants for more than a decade.
 Upon entering, you’ll feel as though you in someones lovely dining room.
 Service is wonderfully proper making for an elegant meal.
 Food is creative and inspiring.

-Donald Links first New Orleans restaurant., cozy and elegant but not stuffy.
+Donald Links first local restaurant., cozy and elegant but not stuffy.
 You’ll find a superb Sazerac.
 The menu joins gourmet Creole with French bistro for main courses, with country style favorites to accompany…resulting in such dishes as duck confit paired alongisde dirty rice.

 La Petite Grocery